-High School Equivalency Tutor:
+High School Equivalency:

-The English Language program also uses two types of tutors, general ELA and citizenship tutors:
+The English Language program also uses two types of tutors, general ELA, and citizenship tutors.

 Frequently leads small conversation groups or has one-on-one conversations.
 Topics and questions may be provided by the teacher.
-Tutors may also work one-on-one or in small groups teaching reading, writing, or grammar, especially in lower levels.
+Volunteers may also work one-on-one or in small groups teaching reading, writing, or grammar, especially in lower levels.

 Helps students prepare for their citizenship interview.
 Requires 1 ½ extra hours of training in the naturalization process.
 ELA volunteers do not need to speak another language.

 Our class sites are in the following communities: Cuba, Montgomery City, Owensville, Rolla, St. Clair, Sullivan, Union, and Washington.